CODE-at-TACC/summer-2015/raspi/light/03-switch.md

 To make sure this works for everyone, we will cut and paste in the program instead of typing it all in.
 Feel free to start with this code in the future when you make your own projects!

-* Open Leafpad (or other text editor) then copy and paste this code from your browser into the editor window.
+* Open LeafPad then copy and paste this code from your browser into the editor window.

 **[button.py](other-materials/button.py)**
 ```python